Crossbow (film): Filming

 Filming took place at Macquarie Fields, Sydney, New South Wales, Australia.

 Reception

 Critical response

 The film received mainly positive reviews.
-Jason Sondhi of short of the week gave film the positive review and praised Michôd's direction and said "I find the elegaic streak that Crossbow mines to be rare and wonderful in film, and kudos go to Michôd, because it is difficult to pull off.
+Jason Sondhi of short of the week gave film the positive review and praised Michôd's direction and said "I find the elegiac streak that Crossbow mines to be rare and wonderful in film, and kudos go to Michôd, because it is difficult to pull off.
 Indeed the film is strikingly reminiscent to one of the best films of this vein, Sofia Coppola’s work, The Virgin Suicides, a movie structured very similarly, with its title that undermines suspense, and its observant narration that wrestles with the exquisite sadness of seemingly senseless tragedy, and how it relates to sexuality and nostalgia."
 Another review for the film also praised Michôd by saying "Michôd seems very close to hitting all the right notes in Crossbow and he seems extremely comfortable behind a camera."